National Library of Russia: 20th century

 In the aftermath of the Russian Revolution, the institution was placed under the management of Ernest Radlov and Nicholas Marr, although its national preeminence was relinquished to the Lenin State Library in Moscow.
-The library was awarded the Order of the Red Banner of Labour in 1939 and remained open during the gruesome Siege of Leningrad.
-In 1948, the Neoclassical campus of the Catherine Institute on the Fontanka Embankment (Giacomo Quarenghi, 1804–07) was assigned to the library.
-By 1970, the Library contained more than 17,000,000 items.
-The modern building for the book depository was erected on Moskovsky Prospekt in the 1980s and 1990s.
+The library was awarded the Order of the Red Banner of Labour in 1939 and remained open during the Siege of Leningrad.

 The National Library began a large-scale digitization project at the end of the 20th century by taking part in the Library of Congress project Meeting on Frontiers.
-By 2012 the Library, along with its counterpart in Moscow, had around 80,000 titles available electronically.
+By 2012 the library, along with its counterpart in Moscow, had around 80,000 titles available electronically.

 Looting during World War II

 After the end of the Second World War, millions of German art objects, books and archival materials were brought to the Soviet Union.
 Some of these cultural assets were returned to the former GDR in the 1950s.
-However, to this day, among other things, there are still more than 200,000 works of art, three million books and archival material with a length of three shelf kilometers in German provenance in Russia.
+However, to this day, among other things, there are still more than 200,000 works of art, three million books and archival material with a length of three shelf kilometers of German provenance in Russia.